-The Applicant and Metrolinx will then arrange for and attend a Pre-Application Meeting with Metrolinx Third-Party Project Review Officer, before making a formal application.
-The extent of supporting information required in the Application will be determined at at the Pre-Application Meeting.
+The Applicant and Metrolinx will then arrange for and attend a Pre-Application Meeting with Metrolinx project managers, before making a formal application.
+The extent of supporting information required in the Application will be determined at the Pre-Application Meeting.